 L.M.
 Montgomery Online began in 1998 as LMM-L, a moderated listserv that was housed at the University of Toronto and that I founded in collaboration with Jason Nolan and Yuka Kajihara.
 This listserv, still going strong today, is geared specifically to researchers (with or without university affiliation) undertaking interdisciplinary work on all aspects of L.M.
 Montgomery: her life, her work, and her legacy.
 In 2007, after eight years at the University of Toronto, the listserv became part of the L.M.
 Montgomery Research Group, a broader Web 2.0 resource that featured a blog of news and updates, a comprehensive bibliography of scholarship, and a detailed filmography of screen adaptations of her work.
 L.M.
 Montgomery Online, the most recent incarnation of this scholarly resource, was launched in 2014, expanding its scope to complement the rare periodical pieces appearing in the three-volume critical anthology The L.M.
 Montgomery Reader and in the volumes of The L.M.
 Montgomery Library, all published by University of Toronto Press.

 I am grateful to several friends and colleagues who offered feedback and help on various incarnations of this web resource: Vanessa Brown, Melanie J. Fishbane, Yuka Kajihara, Jason Nolan, and Emily S. Woster.
 Colleagues whose suggestions helped with the organization of the content include Richard Cunningham, Misao Dean, and Linda M. Morra.
-I am also grateful to Holly Blackford, Carole Gerson, Yuko Izawa, Yuka Kajihara, Jennifer H. Litster, Laura M. Robinson, Mary Henley Rubio, and Hildi Froese Tiessen for bringing items of scholarship to my attention, and to Donna J. Campbell, Mary Beth Cavert, Carolyn Strom Collins, Joanne E. Wood, and especially Christy Woster for their generosity in sharing with me rare periodicals by or related to L.M.
+I am also grateful to Holly Blackford, Carole Gerson, Yuko Izawa, Yuka Kajihara, Laura Leden, Jennifer H. Litster, Laura M. Robinson, Mary Henley Rubio, and Hildi Froese Tiessen for bringing items of scholarship to my attention, and to Donna J. Campbell, Mary Beth Cavert, Carolyn Strom Collins, Joanne E. Wood, and especially Christy Woster for their generosity in sharing with me rare periodicals by or related to L.M.
 Montgomery.